MelloHyu/Where-to-Boss/README.md

 1. *Receive a Destination* – The boss assigns a location.
 2. *Follow the GPS* – But the GPS gives misleading or incorrect directions.
 3. *Navigate Using Road Signs & Landmarks* – Players must manually check signs and surroundings.
-4. *Handle Dynamic Challenges* – Traffic, weather, misleading signs, and police enforcement.
+4. *Handle Dynamic Challenges* – Traffic, misleading signs, blockages, wrong GPS directions.
-5. *Reach the Destination* – The boss rates performance based on time, efficiency, and mistakes.
+5. *Reach the Destination*

 ---